matt-35/Udacity-Finding-Donors/README.md

 If you do not have Python installed yet, it is highly recommended that you install the Anaconda distribution of Python, which already has the above packages and more included.

+## Corrections TODO:

+ - ~~Correct the minor issue in the display of the dataset description.~~
+ - ~~Correct the minor bugs in the naive predictor scoring computation.~~
+ - Please add the references you used for describing the 3 models you selected.
+ - ~~Set `random_state` on your classifiers so that we can replicate your results.~~
+ - Explain your model selection based on the suitability to the data and training/testing time consumption.
+ - Explain all your selected model technical terms in more detail so that anyone without a technical background can understand and differentiate between Adaboost and other ensemble methods.
+ - Elaborate a little more in your answer to questions 6 and 7 following the instructions in the notebook.
+ - Update all results from the other sections of the rubric that depend on the above issues.